about the salon

 Kristina Batiste

-Kristina, aka juniper clay, is a Tacoma-based ceramic artist who started her ceramics education at Tacoma Community College’s Community Education program but is primarily self-taught; age and experience inform her practice.
+Kristina, aka juniper clay, is a Tacoma-based ceramic artist.
 Inspirations include modernist art and architecture, literature, and nature.
 She incorporates wheel-thrown and hand-built techniques into functional and sculptural projects.

-Kristina was the subject of a segment in Hulu’s Your Attention Please documentary series and is a guest artist at the Northern Clay Center's 2023 American Pottery Festival.
-She has been written about in Ceramics Monthly, The Seattle Times, The Strategist, and the Craft Industry Alliance.
+Kristina was the subject of a segment in Hulu’s Your Attention Please documentary series and was a guest artist at the Northern Clay Center's 2023 American Pottery Festival.
+She has been written about in American Craft, Ceramics Monthly, The Seattle Times, The Strategist, and the Craft Industry Alliance.